Join our list

 Sonoma holds a bounty of nature, wine, culture, and creativity that it’s endlessly explorable.
 It’s worth taking the time to slow down and enjoy all that it has to offer.
 We hope you enjoy your trip, and please let us know in the comments what you liked most!

-If you enjoyed this guide, consider joining the Winetraveler Facebook Group to connect with other Winetravelers and for additional travel inspiration around the world.
+If you enjoyed this guide, consider joining the Winetraveler Discord Server and Facebook Group to interact with other Winetravelers, ask for additional California wine country travel advice, and for travel inspiration around the world.